melange-re/melange/CONTRIBUTING.md

 ### opam

-To set up a development environment using [opam](https://opam.ocaml.org/), running `make opam-init` will set up an opam [local switch](https://opam.ocaml.org/blog/opam-local-switches/) and download the required dependencies.
+To set up a development environment using [opam](https://opam.ocaml.org/), run `make opam-init` to set up an opam [local switch](https://opam.ocaml.org/blog/opam-local-switches/) and download the required dependencies.

 ## Developing